cello-phane/radicaltrig/README.md

 ## Explanation of the handrolled periodicity/continuity:
 ```
-Since the formula for t is for a quarter of a circle(1.0) we have to make the angle t
+Since the formula for t is for a quarter of a circle(1.0) we have to make the radical angle unit
 periodic covering 4.0 in the cartersian coordinate system.

 c = x coordinate